|

 12. troubling

-causing distress or worry or anxiety
+causing distress, worry, or anxiety

 Most patterns are not troubling.